Evangelicals are on the precarious road that leads to Republican US support for Ukraine

 Johnson’s Shrevport team was listening when they met Razom.
 The Republican staffers were open and eager to learn.
 Johnson approved the $61 billion aid to Ukraine less than two months after their meeting.

-Matt Taylor, a researcher at the Institute for Islamic Christian and Jewish Studies who studies the intersection between evangelicals and politics, said that Mike Johnson was in some ways like a vape.
+Matt Taylor, a researcher at the Institute for Islamic Christian and Jewish Studies who studies the intersection between evangelicals and politics, said that Mike Johnson was in some ways like a weather vape.
 “He is a creature from the religious right.
 He tends to triangulate, and find the best position that will offend as few evangelicals as possible while also trying not to get in the way of Trump.”

 When Balson returns to Washington from Shreveport or Wisconsin after engagement tours in multi-religious areas, lawmakers want to know what Balson heard and saw.
 Moore shared photos with Balson in Kyiv of a Protestant whose entire backside was bruised by Russian state security.
 These photos are useful for Balson to convey his message.